Oliver B. Bumble: Character

 Sir Oliver is a bear of nobility; an eloquent, though not always coherent, gentleman with a slight stutter when he's upset.
 He enjoys the finer things in life, like a good pipe, and tries to make a good impression with his peers in the "Kleine Club," the "Little Club", a rather exclusive affair.
 It includes members such as mayor Dickerdack, overly eager to delegate difficult tasks, and Bumble's arch-rival the Marquis de Canteclaer, who is also his neighbor and thinks that "this, err..
 Bumble" is a parvenu.
 Bumble's membership is somewhat controversial and he's blackballed on several occasions.

 Bumble is quite wealthy; he even makes it into the upper ten who own almost everything, but always tells others that money is of no importance and is generous to his friends and those in need.
 He lives in castle Bommelstein, where his butler Joost sees to his every need.
 He is a modest bear though; he always dresses in a simple checkered coat and his car, nicknamed "De Oude Schicht" ("The Old Bolt (of lightning)"), is reliable, but not extravagant.
 Extravagance is a trait Bumble doesn't possess, following his dear father's lessons of modesty and common sense, exemplified in a "simple yet nutritious meal", which is rarely simple but always nutritious.
-The phrase "een eenvoudig doch voedzaam maal" has become a colloquialism in Dutch.
+The phrase "een eenvoudige doch voedzame maaltijd" has become a colloquialism in Dutch.